unixpickle/alux/README.md

    * Static variables
    * NX regions of memory

+As I implement these system calls, I will create appropriate bindings for [libalux](http://github.com/unixpickle/libalux).

 Finally, I plan to work on an IPC mechanism.
-I still have no idea what I will do for this, so I won't even attempt to make a TODO list for it.
+I still haven't a clue how this will work, but here's the general features it will have:

+ * The ability to connect to a task by specifying its PID
+ * A means by which to transfer information between the kernel and a driver
+ * A shared-memory facility for very efficient inter-process sockets

 ## License